 We recommend to rent a car in Italy through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

-Alternatively, direct regional trains run between Florence and Rome, stopping at the Camucia Stazione near Cortona.
-There are also frequent trains that depart from Arezzo to the same station.
+- By train: There are direct regional trains between Florence and Rome, stopping at the Camucia Stazione near Cortona.
 From there, you can either walk or take the local bus into town.
-The bus regularly runs seven days a week year-round.
+Book your train tickets here

 Where to Stay in Cortona, Italy